Advertiser Disclosure

 WestJet

-The cost of Wi-Fi will vary depending on the destination and length of the flight.
+The cost of Wi-Fi varies depending on the destination and length of the flight.

 How To Save on Airplane Wi-Fi

-There are several credit cards that offer the benefit of free or discounted airplane Wi-Fi.
-These credit cards all have annual fees so are not worth getting for this benefit alone, but if you’re choosing between 2 cards, then this may swing the balance in favor of one over another.
+Several credit cards offer free or discounted airplane Wi-Fi.
+These cards all have annual fees and aren’t worth getting for this benefit alone, but if you’re choosing between 2 cards, this may swing the balance in favor of one over another.

-• CitiBusiness® / AAdvantage® Platinum Select® Mastercard® — Receive 25% off American Airlines inflight Wi-Fi when purchased with this credit card, valid on Wi-Fi passes for Gogo, Viasat, or Panasonic services, and Wi-Fi subscriptions.
+• Citi® / AAdvantage® Business™ World Elite Mastercard®: Receive 25% off American Airlines inflight Wi-Fi when purchased with this credit card, valid on Wi-Fi passes for Gogo, Viasat, or Panasonic services, and Wi-Fi subscriptions.

-• Southwest® Rapid Rewards® Performance Business Credit Card — Southwest’s Wi-Fi costs $8 per day and cardholders will receive this amount back in statement credits when the Wi-Fi is purchased with this credit card.
-Cardholders will be credited a maximum of 365 $8 credits in 1 year so even if you flew daily with Southwest, you would still receive free Wi-Fi!
+• Southwest Performance Business card: Southwest’s Wi-Fi costs $8 per day, and cardholders receive this amount back in statement credits when the Wi-Fi is purchased with this credit card.
+Cardholders are credited a maximum of 365 $8 credits in 1 year, so even if you flew daily with Southwest, you would still receive free Wi-Fi!

 Final Thoughts

-With technical developments in streamlining airplane antennas and operational costs for fuel consumption decreasing, the savings can hopefully be passed on to passengers.
+With technical developments in streamlining airplane antennas and decreasing operational costs for fuel consumption, the savings can hopefully be passed on to passengers across the board.

 Frequently Asked Questions